 Why is RDAP being implemented?

-Deficiencies with the current WHOIS system, such as lack of: support for internationalization; secure access to data; differentiated access, standardized query, response, and error responses, have been recognized for over a decade.
+Deficiencies with the current WHOIS system, such as lack of support for internationalization, secure access to data, differentiated access, standardized query, response, and error responses, have been recognized for over a decade.
 ICANN's Security and Stability Advisory Committee advised in 2011 that the ICANN community evaluate and adopt a replacement protocol.
 SAC 051: SSAC Report on Domain Name Whois Terminology and Structure [PDF, 243 KB].

-The Internet Engineering Task Force has led the work on a replacement protocol (more information available in Background.
+The Internet Engineering Task Force (IETF) has led the work on a replacement protocol (more information available in Background.
 The ICANN org has been working with registry operators and registrars on RDAP implementation, most recently through the RDAP pilot program.
 Registry operators and registrars will be required to implement RDAP under the Temporary Specification for gTLD Registration Data.
 It is expected that RDAP will also be required under any new policy that will go into effect after the expiration of the Temporary Specification.

 Will RDAP replace web-based and port 43 WHOIS?

 ICANN-accredited registrars currently must provide access to registration data to the public in two ways:

 - An interactive web page provided on the registrar's website (web-based WHOIS); and

 - WHOIS (port 43) lookup as defined by RFC 3912.

 In the short term, RDAP will not replace web-based or port 43 WHOIS.
 Based on current policies and agreements, contracted parties will be required to implement RDAP in addition to (port 43) WHOIS and web-based WHOIS.